ScriptSorcerer20/M426/README.md

 # M426
-A mensa app for our project.
+A mensa app for our project.g